 Searches for “Hopin” over the last 5 years.

-For example, Icebreaker provides video-guided conversation games to connect remote employees and foster company culture.
+For example, Gatherround provides video-guided conversation games to connect remote employees and foster company culture.

-That’s it for our list of 8 remote work trends that are redefining the future of work.
+That’s it for our list of 8 trends set to define the future of remote work.

-And we can expect more change and adoption of remote work in 2021.
+And we can expect more change and adoption of remote work into late 2021 and beyond.